 Well, you're saying he shouldn't tweet.

-No, but but but everybody cares about what Alyssa Milano said.
+But everybody cares about what Alyssa Milano said.

 I didn't even know about that until you played it just now.

-Oh no, we just played it because it was funny.
+Oh, no, we just played it because it was funny.

 It sounded funny.

-Look, I only knew about it, I only learned about it from you, Mark.
+I only learned about it from you, Mark.

-Yeah, nobody cares about that.
+Nobody cares about that.

 You know, I love this.

-Uh you shouldn't tweet.
+He shouldn't tweet.

 He shouldn't.

-That's the way the uh swamp is.
+That's the way the swamp is.

-Don't let him know when he's allowed to talk and where.
+They'll let him know when he's allowed to talk and where.

-Look, I'm not against him tweeting because I want to know what's On his mind.
+Look, I'm not against him tweeting because I want to know what's on his mind.

-But what I'm saying is when you're the president of the United States and your words matter most.
+But what I'm saying is when you're the president of the United States and your words matter most, you should be very careful how you use them.

 He is not careful with how he uses his words.

-About his bad for democracy.
+But it's bad for democracy.

 I've known this guy like 25 years.